|Home |||III Looper |||Chorus*Delay Dual Effect Pedal |||Side Car™ Controller |||Wholly Roller™ Volume/Expression Pedal|

 4) a description of the problem - The more detail the better.

 When shipping within the continental USA, expect to pay $50 to $80 for repair and return shipping.
 Turn around is about 3 weeks.
-Half that time is in transit.
+Half that time is consumed by shipping.

 Our European repair center is: